Write unique content (HIGH PRIORITY)

 Try to get links from reputable sites (HIGH PRIORITY)

 Reputable sites that link to you will increase your reputation.
 After all, if a reputable site feels that your site is valuable enough to link to, that means that your page has more value.
-You can tell if a site is considered reputable both by how high it appears in search engines and it’s Google PageRank.
-Also, .edu sites have a higher reputation because they represent schools and universities.
+You can tell if a site is considered reputable both by how high it appears in search engines and its Google PageRank.
+Furthermore, because they represent schools and universities, .edu sites have a better reputation.

 Try to get links from similar sites (HIGH PRIORITY)